Alyaa96Amir/SQL-data-cleaning-portfolio/README.md

 # SQL-data-cleaning-portfolio
-Portfolio of end-to-end SQL data cleaning projects using real-world datasets, focusing on improving data quality and preparing data for analysis.
+Portfolio of end-to-end SQL data cleaning projects using Layoffs Analysis Dataset, focusing on improving data quality and preparing data for analysis.